-- 33. Push the priming button and slowly increase the gelcoat pump regulator to between 40 and 50 psi as a starting point. - Note On the air manifold, the blue valve is the safety override.
-The small brass button is the priming button.
-The safety override valve automatically opens and closes the air supply to the pump air motor.
-The safety valve opens when the gun is triggered or when the priming button is pushed. - 34.
-Move the catalyst drive arm slowly up and down to pressurize the catalyst pump as follows: - For external mix system: Prime a little pressure; there is no gauge on this system to determine an exact setting. - For internal mix system: Prime to between 200 and 400 psi.
-There should be gain in pressure on both the up and down strokes; watch the catalyst gauge to determine this is occurring. - 35.
+- 32. Remove the catalyst pivot pin before pressurizing gelcoat to the pump. - 33.
+Push the priming button and slowly increase the gelcoat pump pressure to about 40 to 50 psi (as a starting point).

+- 34. Move the catalyst drive arm slowly up and down to pressurize the catalyst pump as follows: - External Mix: Prime a little pressure, but there is no gauge on the system to determine exact pressure. - Internal Mix: Prime to 200 400 psi.
+There should be a gain in pressure on both the up and down strokes indicated on the catalyst pressure gauge. - 35.
 Pin the catalyst drive into the pivot arm at the desired catalyst percentage.